difcul/aw/1_server_web_programming/README.md

 ## Data Annotation

-To convert the Ids to links try the sed tool:
+To convert the Ids to links try the _sed_ tool:

 ```
 sed "s/^/https:\/\/www.ncbi.nlm.nih.gov\/pubmed\//" < Asthma.txt
 ```

-Create a file named _convertPubMedIds.sh_ with the previous command, but replace Asthma by $1 so we can ask for different diseases, i.e :
+Create a file named _convertPubMedIds.sh_ with the previous command, but replace Asthma by _$1_ so we can use the name of disease as input, i.e :

 ```
 sed "s/^/https:\/\/www.ncbi.nlm.nih.gov\/pubmed\//" < $1.txt